alegarn/nokogiri_srapper/README.md

 ### How to use it (Terminal)

-(You need bundler, python librairies installed)
+(You need bundler, ruby librairies installed)
 - Terminal: '$ mkdir lib/day_csv' (new file, should contains the program results)
 - In your terminal: '$ bundle install'
 - $ ruby lib/foot_scrapper.rb